Uzzythecurious/C-Code/README.md

 # C-Code
-A library of C cod.
+A library of C code.
 Examples from course work and examples of structures or illustrative of important points.